lorenzobaronio22/github-org-repo-sync/README.md

   - **ORG** - github organization name
 - deploy the containers: `docker compose up -d`

+### scripts details

 ## clone.sh

-- fetch first 200 repos of the organization
+- fetch first 200 repos of the organization specified in $ORG environment variables
-- user credentials from .env file
+- authenticate to github using $USERNAME and $PASSWORD environment variables
-- clone each repo into root folder repos/
+- clone each repo into subfolder *repos/*
-- can be schedule to clone new repos (NB: cloning of the already existing repos will just failed and move to the next)

 ## pull.sh

-- find all git repos contained in the root folder /repos
+- find all git repos root folders contained in subfolder *repos/*
 - for each repo exec pull command